ironbar/arc25/docs/05_Solution_Summary.md

 At the start of the ARC25 challenge, I was curious to see how well test-time training compared against o3.
 A custom version of o3 was presented in December 2024 and reported to have solved 87.5% of the semi-private test set of ARC-AGI-1.
-However, with the release of ARC-AGI-2, o3 was solving less than 5% of the semi-private test set.
-It was not the exact same version of o3, but the change was so dramatic.
+However, with the release of ARC-AGI-2, o3 solved less than 5% of the semi-private test set.
+It was not the exact same version of o3, but the change was dramatic.

 To my surprise, I was able to score [11.94 on the leaderboard](https://www.kaggle.com/code/ironbar/the-architects-single-task-ttt?scriptVersionId=234515350), doubling the score of o3 and being the [first team to score above 10% in the challenge](https://x.com/guille_bar/status/1910307180093354427).